ayeshnayana/arxiv.org_paper_clustering_system/README.md

 ## Work in progress

 This work is still in progress.
-The
+Currently, we only implemented the article clustering system.
+Next, we plan to implement an article recommender system.
+Also, as an extension of the executed work, we are implementing a system that generates top terms per cluster.

+Please refer to the following flow diagram for further details.

 ![flow_diagram](https://user-images.githubusercontent.com/42178947/185485973-aa158651-75dc-4c21-8cc8-439f39c3ffbc.jpg)